sos011022/sos011022.github.io/_pages/about.md

 # 💼 Academic Services

-- *2024.05*, Reflections on Academic Competitions and Challenges, National Taiwan University of Science and Technology (NTUST), Taiwan.
+- *2024.05*, Experiences on Competitions and Challenges in International Conference, National Taiwan University of Science and Technology (NTUST)

 - *Conference paper Reviewer*, CVPR2024